A-Bloom/CARLA_LiDAR_RL.py/README.md

 Launch it before launching ControlPanel.py for a more exciting environment.

 The CarlaPath files are files to allow Carla to be re-launched by the client if it crashes.
-It should be modified per your system.
+They should be modified per your system.
 It currently doesn't work properly.
+I can't figure out why not.
 Try crashing the server on purpose...

 ManualControl.py does exactly what it sounds like it should do.
+It can be called by setting Manual=True in the ControlPanel or by calling it directly to get the defaults.
+Along with Verbose=True it can be helpful for understanding if your action reward structure is working properly.

 The TestBenches are simplified versions of some of the more complex pieces of code.
 They are referenced throughout the comments.